innovate-with-ballerina-hackathon/educational-app-backend/README.md

 - **Book Sessions:** Students can book one-on-one sessions with selected tutors and attend these sessions via Google Meet.
 - **Chat Feature:** Students can chat with tutors for any clarification or communication.
 - **Session Management:** Students can reschedule sessions based on tutor availability.
-- **News Teller Subscription:** Students can subscribe to topics of interest and receive updates on the latest learning materials, blogs, and subject-related content.
+- **Newsletter Subscription:** Students can subscribe to topics of interest and receive updates on the latest learning materials, blogs, and subject-related content.
 - **Tutor Reviews:** Students can rate and review tutors based on their session experience.

 ### For Tutors: